Bernard Lahire

 Bernard Lahire ([bɛʁnaʁ la.iʁ], born 9 November 1963 in Lyon) is a French sociologist and author who serves as a professor of sociology at the ENSL graduate school in Lyon.
 Lahire is also a member of the Max Weber Center for Advanced Cultural and Social Studies.
 By the late 2000s, Lahire rose to prominence as one of the country's most eminent living sociologists.

-Work
+Early Work

+Lahire's early work involved a critical discussion of Pierre Bourdieu.
+In his edited volume Le travail sociologique de Pierre Bourdieu: Dettes et critiques (The Sociological Work of Pierre Bourdieu: Uses and Criticisms), he contributed chapters critiquing the concepts of field and habitus.
+Lahire's main contention was that these concepts were useful as heuristics, but also risked overgeneralisation.